Harada House: Renovation efforts underway for endangered Riverside landmark with heroic backstory

 Peterson said it's a process she's dedicated-and determined-to complete.

-"Being able to tell this story and connect it to contemporary relevance is very important," said Peterson.
+"Being able to tell this story and connect it to contemporary relevance is very important," she said.
 "Being able to look back 100 years to a triumph that would help pave the way back for people still fighting for human rights.

 "We're not just talking about nostalgia.
 We're talking about deeply contemporary relevance."